dpp/bomsage/info/vision.md

 However, visibility will drive faster patching, faster responses to zero days, and generally better hygene.

+## Claims about proprietary software

+The above examples are focused on open source software where the source code and perhaps the git hash of the release and other things are part of the claim.
+However, there exists a class of software for which revealing source code or distributing object code may negatively impact a business.
+BOM Sage must deal with this case as well.

+In order to make a claim about a system that the public cannot view, but the public must be able to verify, the use of [Zero Knowledge proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof) provide a solution.

+Specifically, there are classes of Zero Knowledge proofs that allow verification that the prover witnessed a document and made a hash of the document.
+This would allow the tracking of a particular proprietary source file across many systems without revealing the contents of the source file.

 ## Commercial opportunities

 The above is open and not-for-cost.
 However, there must also be commercial opportunities